TimothyRoberts/PortVimeo/README.md

 ## Getting Started

 To access this project, first clone this repository.
 Then, go to the portfolio folder directory in your terminal.
-Finally run
+Finally, run
 ```
 npm start
 ```